Italian Pork Chops (Prosciutto, Arugula, Mozzarella)

 Be the family hero, with these Italian Pork Chops!
 Fresh mozzarella, peppery arugula, tomatoes, and balsamic vinegar come together to amp up your weeknight pork chop dinner.

-A bit of cheesy orzo or risotto on the side, a cheeky glass of red, and dinner is served, people!
+A bit of cheesy orzo or risotto, or your favorite pasta on the side, a cheeky glass of red, and this easy weeknight dinner is served, people!
+This will serve the whole family, and have them come running to the table!

 I’m a big believer in using what you have – if I’m missing an ingredient, I don’t run to the store, I just try and figure out what else I could use to sub.
-I make this on a weeknight, pretty easily in around 30 minutes.
+I make this satisfying meal on a weeknight, pretty easily in around 30 minutes.
+There is not a ton of prep work, but you could slice, dice and season ahead if you wish.

 - Adaptable.
 Everyday ingredients can be used!
 If you don’t have arugula, use spinach.
 No fresh mozzarella?
 Use shredded instead!

 - Quick and Easy.
-With a cooking time of less than 30 minutes, this is a weeknight winner!
+With a cooking time of less than 30 minutes, this is one of those easy dinners that just look fancy!

-- Fresh Mozzarella – try to find it fresh, but if you can’t, use a really generous handful of shredded mozzarella
+- Fresh Mozzarella.
+Try to find it fresh, but if you can’t, use a really generous handful of shredded mozzarella.
+Provolone can also be used.

 - Arugula.
 You could use baby spinach leaves if you needed to!

-Heat the olive oil in a large skillet over medium heat, then add the prosciutto.
+Heat the olive oil (or use vegetable oil) in a large skillet over medium heat, then add the prosciutto.

 Cook until the prosciutto is crispy.
 Remove and set aside.